 Since 2014, Koo has been working on his Hamartia Trilogy.
 This trilogy thematically focuses on how the inescapable past tragically affects our lives today.
 The first part of the trilogy, Lolling and Rolling, was first presented by Zürcher Theater Spektakel in 2015.
 The second piece, Cuckoo, was premiered at Steirischer Herbst Festival in 2017.
 Already in Lolling & Rolling and Cuckoo, Jaha Koo zoomed in on themes that embody a clash of Eastern and Western culture.
 From cutting string of tongue to make it in the West, to the heavy personal toll of Western interference on a macroeconomic level.
 Koo’s current project is the final part of the trilogy, The History of Korean Western Theater.
 It will premiere in the spring of 2020.

-He’s been living and working in Belgium for the past few years.
 The History of Korean Western Theatre is his first production created at the Ghent-based and internationally touring arts centre CAMPO.
 GuJAHA is the pseudonym of Jaha Koo as a music composer.
 His most recent EP was Copper and Oyster in 2015.